 Turmeric is the spice that gives curry its yellow colour.
 It has been used in India for thousands of years as a spice and medicinal herb.
 Turmeric contains curcumin, a chemical with powerful anti-inflammatory and antioxidant properties.
 Most studies used turmeric extracts that are standardized to include large amounts of curcumin.
 Arthritis is a common disorder characterized by joint inflammation.
 Many studies show that curcumin can help treat symptoms of arthritis and is in some cases more effective than anti-inflammatory drugs.

-As a rich source of healthy carbohydrates, almond can be a major boost to your energy, rather than the basic, simple sugars found in wheat flour.
+As a rich source of healthy carbohydrates, almonds can be a major boost to your energy, rather than the basic, simple sugars found in wheat flour.

 Due to the nutrient density in almond, as compared to regular flour, it can help to fill you up more rapidly, and with better food, which can prevent overeating and help in general weight loss.

 Ginger has been discovered to be a facilitator of the digestive process.
 The elevated sugar levels after a meal may cause the stomach to reduce its natural rate of emptying its contents.
-It helps in regulating high sugar levels and soothing the stomach, thus, maintaining its regular rhythm.
-Along with that, it has a number of compounds that improve the absorption of nutrients and minerals from the food we eat.
+Ginger may help in regulating high sugar levels and soothing the stomach, thus, maintaining its regular rhythm.

 Tamarind has been a long-time folk remedy with a long list of uses, including treatment of sore throats and sunstroke.
 It may also have antibiotic and anti-inflammatory properties.
 Excellent source of vitamin B, vitamin C, potassium, magnesium, iron, thiamine, phosphorus, riboflavin, and fiber.